Assignment Activity (File Submission)

 Expand and populate the Feedback types section:

-This section is all about ways for you to provide feedback to students when grading their submissions.
+This section is how you provide feedback to students when grading their submissions.

-• Feedback files: SUGGESTED!
-This will allow you to download a student’s submission, make edits and resubmit it to them.
+• Feedback files: This will allow you to download a student’s submission, make edits to the file and then upload the file for them to review.

 • Comment inline: Only available if Feedback comments are enabled.
-If set to Yes, the submission text will be copied into the feedback comment field during grading, making it easier to comment inline (using a different color, perhaps) or to edit the original text.
+If set to Yes, the submission text will be copied into the feedback comment text area during grading, making it easier to comment inline (using a different color, perhaps) or to edit the original text.

 Expand and populate the Notifications section: